readloud/Outline_Server/README.md

 ## # Main repository for downloading tools[Linux]

 - TUN mode on macOS, Linux.
 [Doc](https://raw.githubusercontent.com/Jigsaw-Code/outline-releases/master/client/stable/Outline-Client.AppImage)

-*Using the Terminal*

-Make the AppImage executable: `chmod +x my.AppImage`

-Run the AppImage: `./my.AppImage`

-That’s it!
-The AppImage should now be executed.

 ## # Main repository for downloading tools[Android]